Tajae Sharpe: 2018 season

 Sharpe returned from his injury in time for the Titans' season-opening 27–20 road loss to the Miami Dolphins, recording a 17-yard reception.
-Three weeks later against the Philadelphia Eagles, Sharpe had three receptions for 27 yards and his first touchdown of the season as the Titans won by a score of 26–23 in overtime.
+Three weeks later against the Philadelphia Eagles, Sharpe had three receptions for 27 yards and his first touchdown of the season in the 26–23 overtime victory.

 During a narrow Week 7 20–19 loss to the Los Angeles Chargers in London, Sharpe matched his single-game career-high in receptions with seven and also gained a new career-high in receiving yards with 101.
-During a Week 11 38–10 road loss to the Colts, Sharpe caught five passes for 37 yards and a touchdown.
+During Week 11 against the Colts, Sharpe caught five passes for 37 yards and a touchdown in the 38–10 road loss.

 Sharpe finished the 2018 season with 26 receptions for 316 yards and two touchdowns in 16 games and 13 starts.
 The Titans finished with a third straight 9–7 season and did not qualify for the playoffs.